Lodewikus2000/friendsr/README.md

 <img src="screenshot1.png" width="240" alt="image of a new game">

-A rated profile in landscape mode.
+A rated profile.
+If the bio is too long, you can just scroll down to read it all.

 <img src="screenshot2.png" width="480" alt="image of a new game">

 A rated profile in landscape mode.
+In this mode, you can scroll through the bio while the picture stays fixed.

 <img src="screenshot3.png" width="480" alt="image of a new game">